 Companies with reputations to uphold will always stand behind the work they do.
 Reputable companies will offer warranties for the materials and service performed.
 The lifespan of a vehicle wrap is usually 3 to 5 years so don’t expect a warranty longer than that.
 Most vinyl products have up to five years of warranty.
-The installation warranty is usually only good for one year.
+The installation warranty is also the same as the material warranty.
 If a company offers you a lifetime warranty, be wary in case it is a scam.

 Question #5: How long will the process take?